 Microsoft Project is a tool focused on traditional project management practices.
 As such, you will find a Gantt chart with baselines, portfolio overview, budget tracking, and other automated reports.
 All of this will give you an overview of the project’s plans and allow you to analyze the results.

-Smartsheet is very similar in its selection of project management features.
+Smartsheet project management features are very similar to the ones found in MS Project.
 This grid-like tool offers Gantt, portfolio, timeline views, as well as custom dashboards to analyze the data that is most important to your efforts.

 Teamhood again has all the same project management tools as the previous two solutions.
 Here we also see two new features – earned value tracking and automatic rescheduling of dependencies.
 Allowing you to get better insights on your efforts and plan more accurately.